-Guru Smt.Vijaya Prasad has been practicing and teaching Kuchipudi dance for the last 50 years.
-She was initiated in the divine dance form of Kuchipudi at a tender age of three by none other than The Great Kuchipudi Natya Acharya, Shri Vedantam Lakshmi Narayana Sastry.
+Guru Vijaya Prasad was initiated in this divine dance form at a tender age of five by none other than the great Kuchipudi Natya Acharya, Shri Vedantam Lakshmi Narayana Sastry.
 She was further trained in this art form by Guru Shri Yelleswrapu, Guru Shri Nageswra Sarma and Guru Shri Acharya Gautam.
 She started giving stage performances from the age of eight.
 She has given more than 500 performances throughout India.
-Vijaya Prasad used to perform along with her cousin Mrs. Maruti Kesav and together they were well known in Andhra Pradesh as the ANDHRA SISTERS.
+Guru Vijaya Prasad used to perform along with her cousin Mrs. Maruti Kesav and together they were well known in Andhra Pradesh as the ANDHRA SISTERS.

 She received numerous awards, honors and citations; notable among them are :

 Popularising Kuchipudi in Maharashtra